 Often, Chouteau family members, as federal Indian Agents, would negotiate treaty terms with tribal leaders and secure large annual government annuities to pay for the Native Americans’ relocation, with approval from Clark and Benton.
 The Native Americans would in turn purchase goods at inflated prices at the various Chouteau family trading posts using these government funds, funneling large amounts of money into the pockets of the Chouteaus, Clark, and Benton.

-As Mormon communities continued to expand in Missouri, members of the St. Louis Junto continued to fear the Mormons would return to Jackson County and challenge their trade monopoly.
+As Latter-day Saint communities continued to expand in Missouri, members of the St. Louis Junto continued to fear the Saints would return to Jackson County and challenge their trade monopoly.
 On May 12, 1836, Francois Chouteau of Jackson County wrote to his uncle Pierre Menard, “Apparently we are going to wage war here very soon with the Mormons.
 They have a force of 2000 men in Clay County who are organizing and making the arrangements necessary to attack us in Jackson County… It appears that they are disposed to retake possession of their land by force… we are determined to fight to the end rather than consent that the Mormons remain here” (Dorothy Brandt Marra, Cher Oncle, Cher Papa (Kansas City: University of Missouri, Western Historical Manuscript Collection, 2001) 154).
-Even after the Saints settled in Nauvoo, St. Louis Junto members still feared the Mormons might return as Joseph Smith was eagerly pursuing the various Redress Petitions in Congress for reparations and the right to return to their lands in Missouri.
+Even after the Saints settled in Nauvoo, St. Louis Junto members still feared the Latter-day Saints might return as Joseph Smith was eagerly pursuing the various Redress Petitions in Congress for reparations and the right to return to their lands in Missouri.

 2. Local Independence merchants felt threatened by the gathering Saints.